Cubicle3253/SAS-Code/README.md

 # SAS Code
-Contains a SAS macro for reading NHANES public data from 1999-2000 to 2017-Mar2020.
+This repository contains SAS macros for reading and analyzing NHANES public data.